openskies-sh/openskies-sh-articles/content/articles/identity-authentication-for-unmanned-aviation.md

 Identity and Authentication is a critical component of the drone / unmanned aviation ecosystem.
 You need to understand the basics of enabling this, once you do you will be able to automate to a large extent the orchestration of identity among the different stakeholders in the ecosystem: law enforcement, USS Service providers, remote id display providers etc.

 <!--more-->

-In this article you will learn:
+In this article you will learn about:
     - The current consensus in one or two standard bodies on the method of Identity and Authentication
     - The problems with "commercial" and "opensource" systems since they are not purpose built for UTM / U-Space
     - About Flight Passport, a open source Identity and Authentication provider specifically built for UTM / U-Space